k-ankobia/CV/README.md

 #### Electrical Engineering Consultant (London) 2015 – 2018

+-During my 3 years working as an engineering consultant at AECOM, ranked number 1 in the Engineering News Record, I liaised with stakeholders and designed engineering solutions to meet the scope of their requirements.
 - Collaborated with Engineers, Contractors and Architects to design of electrical infrastructure for commercial building projects.
 - Developed models and calculations to carry out load assessment, cost planning, circuiting and security to deliver effective professional services and drive efficient solutions.
 - Took ownership of electrical design and created effective 3D models to support calculations of the 285,000 sq ft ‘Beagle House’ infrastructure development scheme using building modelling software.